rithmschool/meetup_notes/github.md

 Once you have forked the repository, you need to take that repository (the remote one you just made) and download the code on your local computer (make a local repository).
 Instead of making a folder and going through the whole `git init` process and adding a remote, you can use the `git clone` command, which takes a link the to repository and downloads it (with the remote set up!)

 Head over to your forked copy of the repository and you will see a button that is either set to `HTTPS` or `SSH`.
-When you click on this button it should display "Choose a clone URL" - **Make sure that your is using SSH**.
+When you click on this button it should display "Choose a clone URL" - **Make sure that you are using SSH**.
 Then copy the link by either selecting and copying or by clicking the icon next to the link (when you hover over it - it should say "copy to clipboard").

 In the terminal (you can start in your home directory) run the command `git clone PASTE_URL_HERE`